Vidhyasagarbathini1510/python-code-reviewer/README.md

     streamlit run chintu.py
     ```

-3. Open your web browser and go to `http://localhost:8` to access the application.

 ## Configuration

 - Replace the placeholder API key in [chintu.py](http://_vscodecontentref_/1) with your valid Google Generative AI API key: